nicholaspatrickhill/HotPepper/README.md

 **MAIN MENU:** RunMainMenu generates an arrow-key driven menu in the console.
 The menu's functionality and design are established in the Menu class.
 RunMainMenu prompts the user to move the cursor with the up and down arrow keys on their keyboard to select a pepper and press enter.
-The user's input exectures cases in a switch that call methods to display the Scoville Heat Unit rating of their selected pepper.
+The user's input executes cases in a switch that call methods to display the Scoville Heat Unit rating of their selected pepper.

 **DICTIONARIES & OBJECTS:** The Pepper class establishes the properties that are shared by the various hot peppers.
 The hot peppers are instantiated as objects within the peppers dictionary in the PepperRepo class.